dfaerch/ssh2lxd/README.md

 `ssh2lxd` supports SSH Agent forwarding.
 To make it work in a container, it will automatically add a proxy socket device to LXD container and remove it once SSH connection is closed.

+_Note of warning: SSH Agent Forwarding inherently allows the remote container, to use your agent to log in to other hosts, so you need to trust that the host or container has not been compromised.
+I generally advise against using SSH Agent Forwarding._

 To enable SSH agent on your local system, run: